 "Once a couple has thought about the scents they want to wear, we usually take that as a theme and suggest weaving it throughout the day," explains South.
 "This not only helps cement the scent memory for their guests but can create beautiful visual effects.
 Flickering candlelight dancing on the walls, radiating the happy couple's bespoke scent will give the illusion that they are everywhere, while striking candle centrepieces or table favours on every place setting look stunning and are a thoughtful takeaway for guests."

-Ahead, keep scrolling for the very best wedding perfumes according to fragrance expert Emma South, classic bridal perfumes that never go out of style, and the wedding scents that Who What Wear editors wore for their own big days.
+Ahead, keep scrolling for the very best wedding perfumes according to fragrance expert Emma South, classic bridal perfumes that never go out of style, and the wedding scents that Who What Wear editors and beauty insiders wore for their own big days.

 Shop the best wedding-day perfumes: